hpc-carpentry/old-hpc-workflows/_episodes/04-patterns.md

 > If you haven't already done so, please update your Snakefile
 > to use the single pattern rule `count_words`.
 {:.challenge}

+If we look at a graph of our workflow now, you can see that Snakemake has identified all three inputs to the `count_words` rule:

 [ref-pattern-rule]: {{ relative_root_path }}/reference#pattern-rule
 [ref-wildcard]: {{ relative_root_path }}/reference#wildcard